Loading...

 Characteristics of the department

-Department of Chemistry, Biochemistry and Biophysics is an educational, scientific and research workplace.
-It provides the education in chemical, biochemical and biophysical obligatory as well as compulsory optional subjects for students of all the study programmes with the exception of Cynology and Market and Food Quality.
-Scientific and research activity of this workplace is focused to the biochemical research with the application of results in veterinary medicine, toxicology and pharmacy.
-The study of the properties of biochemicaly active substances, their isolation and analysis is included in the scope of the department research as well.
+The Department of Chemistry, Biochemistry and Biophysics is an educational, scientific research workplace.
+It provides teaching of obligatory and compulsory optional subjects from the field of chemistry, biochemistry and biophysics for students of all the study programmes with the exception of Cynology study programme and Market and Food Quality study programme.
+The scientific research activities of this workplace focuses on biochemical research with applications of results in veterinary medicine, toxicology, and pharmacy.
+The study of properties of biochemically active substances, their isolation and analysis is included in the scope of the department research as well.

 History